Bruno325/YTMP3Converter/README.md

 2. Extract the .zip
 3. Run the application
    - Open the yt_gui.exe file
-   - Pause a YouTube link, choose a folder, and click **Download MP3**
+   - Paste a YouTube link, choose a folder, and click **Download MP3**

 ---